-- (1) All waters which are currently used, were used in the past, or may be susceptible to use in interstate or foreign commerce, including all waters which are subject to the ebb and flow of the tide: - (2) All interstate waters, including interstate "wetlands;"
+(1) All waters which are currently used, were used in the past, or may be susceptible to use 31

-- (3) All other waters such as intrastate lakes, rivers, streams (including intermittent streams), mudflats, sand flats, "wetlands," sloughs, prairie potholes, wet meadows, playa lakes, or natural ponds the use, degradation, or destruction of which would affect or could affect interstate or foreign commerce including any such waters: - (a) Which are or could be used by interstate or foreign travelers for recreational or other purposes; - (b) From which fish or shellfish are or could be taken and sold in interstate or foreign commerce; or - (c) Which are used or could be used for industrial purposes by industries in interstate commerce: - (4) All impoundments of waters otherwise defined as waters of the United States under this definition: - (5) Tributaries of waters identified in paragraphs (1) through (4) of this definition; - (6) The territorial sea; and - (7) Wetlands adjacent to waters (other than waters that are themselves wetlands) identified in paragraphs (1) through (6) of this definition.
+- in interstate or foreign commerce, including all waters which are subject to the ebb and flow of the tide; - (2) All interstate waters, including interstate "wetlands;" - (3) All other waters such as intrastate lakes, rivers, streams (including intermittent streams), mudflats, sand flats, "wetlands," sloughs, prairie potholes, wet meadows, playa lakes, or natural ponds the use, degradation, or destruction of which would affect or could affect interstate or foreign commerce including any such waters: - (a) Which are or could be used by interstate or foreign travelers for recreational or other purposes; - (b) From which fish or shellfish are or could be taken and sold in interstate or foreign commerce; or - (c) Which are used or could be used for industrial purposes by industries in interstate commerce; - (4) All impoundments of waters otherwise defined as waters of the United States under this definition: - (5) Tributaries of waters identified in paragraphs (1) through (4) of this definition; - (6) The territorial sea; and - (7) Wetlands adjacent to waters (other than waters that are themselves wetlands) identified in paragraphs (1) through (6) of this definition.

-Wetland: that area that is inundated or saturated by surface or groundwater at a frequency and duration sufficient to support, and that under normal circumstances does support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
-Wetland generally includes swamps, marshes, bogs, and similar areas.
+Wetland: means those areas that are inundated or saturated by surface or groundwater at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
+Wetlands generally include swamps, marshes, bogs, and similar areas.

-You and Your: as used in the Construction General Permit is intended to refer to the Applicant (Permittee), the Operator, or the discharger, as the context indicates, and that party's responsibilities (e.g., the city, the county, the flood control district, the U.S. Air Force, etc.).
+You and Your: as used in the Construction General Permit is intended to refer to the Applicant (Permittee), the Operator, or the discharger as the context indicates and that party's responsibilities (e.g., the city, the country, the flood control district, the U.S. Air Force, etc.).

-Zoning ordinance: means the officially adopted Zoning Ordinance of the County or County code of Ordinances, as amended.
+Zoning ordinance: means the officially adopted zoning ordinance of the county or county code of laws, as amended.